ezasm-org/rezasm/README.md

 ## Getting Started (Linux)
 1. Ensure you have installed [Rust](https://www.rust-lang.org/learn/get-started) and [Node.js](https://nodejs.org/en/download)
-2. Install cargo-tauri using `cargo install tauri-cli`
+2. Install cargo-tauri using `cargo install tauri-cli wasm-pack`
 3. Install tailwindcss using `npm install -g tailwindcss`
 4. Clone this repository to your system
 5. Open this repository in your terminal